Maintaining a healthy diet during pregnancy is very important.

 Eating foods that are rich in vitamin C, such as oranges or bell peppers, may also help increase absorption of iron from meals.

-Bottom Line: Lean meat is a good source of high-quality protein.
-Beef and pork are also rich in iron, choline and B-vitamins, all of which are important nutrients during pregnancy.
+Summary Lean meat is a good source of high-quality protein.
+Beef and pork are also rich in iron, choline and B vitamins, all of which are important nutrients during pregnancy.

 Fish liver oil is made from the oily liver of fish, most often cod.